 Yale Journal of Regulation.
 He has had an article selected as among the Top 10 Best Corporate and Securities Articles of the year by the

 Corporate Practice Commentator in each of the last two years.

 Current projects include an empirical examination of the tailoring of corporate governance arrangements in public companies, and a project with the economics and computer science departments exploring manipulation in algorithmic trading markets.

-Prior to joining the Michigan Law faculty, he was a research scholar in capital markets at Columbia Law School and an associate at Cooley LLP and Skadden, Arps, Slate, Meagher & Flom LLP, where he represented institutions and individuals in a variety of complex civil disputes, ranging from class-action and mass-action securities fraud suits to breach of contract and defamation.
+Prior to joining the Michigan Law faculty, he was a research scholar in capital markets at Columbia University and an associate at Cooley LLP and Skadden, Arps, Slate, Meagher & Flom LLP, where he represented institutions and individuals in a variety of complex civil disputes, ranging from class action and mass action securities fraud suits to breach of contract and defamation.